sebastianbergmann/phpunit-documentation-english/src/textui.rst

 ``--timeout`` limits the test run as a whole, whereas ``--enforce-time-limit`` limits individual tests based on their size (see :ref:`risky-tests.test-execution-timeout`).
 The two options can be combined.

-``--timeout`` is intended for situations in which PHPUnit is invoked without a person watching the run, for instance by a CI pipeline or by an AI-based coding assistant.
+``--timeout`` is intended for situations in which PHPUnit is invoked without a person watching the run, for instance by a CI pipeline or by an LLM-based coding assistant.
 Such a caller cannot tell a hung test run from a long one.
 Without a time limit, its only option is to kill the process, which leaves it without a summary, an exit code, a log file, or any record of which test was running.
 With ``--timeout``, the run ends on its own with all of these.

 .. _textui.logging: